There’s a primer for every situation.

 Patches or New Drywall

-If you realize there is more patch work than expected, it’s the best choice to invest in PVA Primer on the entire wall.
+If you realize there is more patch work than expected when conducting your Reno interior design project, it’s the best choice to invest in PVA Primer on the entire wall.
 If you are sporting a new drywall PVA Primer will seal it off from solvents, so the topcoat cannot penetrate and crack the surface.
 This will help maintain and fill in minor defects in a bad drywall job.

 BIN Primer | PVA Primer | Acrylic